cconstable/LocationPickerView/README.md

 locationPickerView.defaultMapHeight = 190.0;
 locationPickerView.parallaxScrollFactor = 0.4; // little slower than normal.

+// Optional setup
+self.locationPickerView.mapViewDidLoadBlock = ^(LocationPickerView *locationPicker) {
+    locationPicker.mapView.mapType = MKMapTypeStandard;
+};
+self.locationPickerView.tableViewDidLoadBlock = ^(LocationPickerView *locationPicker) {
+    locationPicker.tableView.separatorStyle = UITableViewCellSeparatorStyleSingleLine;
+};

 [self.view addSubview:self.locationPickerView];
 ```

 Of particular use is the `delegate` property which allows you to know when important things are happening (like the map view is about to expand full screen).

+NOTE: Don't set the `backgroundColor` property of the table view.
+Color your cells or the `LocationPickerView` instead.

 ## Upcoming Features / Items

 * Add map annotations that sync with table view.
 * Add some basic search functionality.
 * Add more map controls (zooming, following user location, etc).

+## Known Issues

+* Sometimes there is a slight flicker when the map is closed from full-screen.
+This has to do with how the map's frame is changing.
+* Currently, deselecting a cell with animation doesn't look so good.

 ## Contributing